 Type 1 Diabetes

-Type 1 diabetes is not caused by diet – but diet is a huge factor in preventing and managing it.
+And even though Type 1 diabetes isn’t caused by diet – Dr Hofve stresses that diet is a huge factor in preventing and managing it.

 Dr Hofve has a lot of really good advice on how to do that.
 But first, how do you recognize the signs that your dog might have diabetes?